TheThingsArchive/ttn/ttnctl/cmd/docs/README.md

   }
   return decoded;
 }
-  INFO No converter function
+  INFO No custom converter function
-  INFO No validator function
+  INFO No custom validator function
-  INFO No encoder function
+  INFO No custom encoder function
 ```

 #### ttnctl applications pf set

-ttnctl pf set can be used to get or set payload functions of an application.
+ttnctl pf set can be used to get or set the payload format and functions of an application.
-The functions are read from the supplied file or from STDIN.
+When using payload functions, you can load a file or provide them through stdin.

-**Usage:** `ttnctl applications pf set [decoder/converter/validator/encoder] [file.js]`
+**Usage:** `ttnctl applications pf set [decoder/converter/validator/encoder/cayennelpp] [file.js] [flags]`

 **Options**

 ```
-      --skip-test   skip payload function test
+      --skip-test   skip payload format test
 ```

 **Example**